AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/event-workflows.md

 ## Webinar Recording {#webinar-recording}

-Go to the Overview tab to view the recorded webinar, get its link to share it, even download a copy.
+Go to the Overview tab to view the recorded webinar, get the link to share it, even download a copy.

    ![](assets/event-workflows-2.png)